showierdata9978/Pickaxe-mod/README.md

 A mod for the game ⛏️ on Minecraft Diamondfire.

-I dont have any ideas for this mod.
+I don't have any ideas for this mod.

 ## Features

 - @Help command
-- Relative plot coords from spawn
+- Relative plot cords from spawn
 - Coins covering the hunger bar
 - XP Bar can be any supported Boss bar
 - @up keybind (bound to R by default)
 - Sage Icon
 - Overclock icon
 - itemlock Icon
-- Chest Cooldown Timer (CCT)
 - Forge Timer
+- Note-taking (bound to N by default)
 - Plot ad hider
 - Chat Stacking